Commercial Property Litigation & Commercial Property Dispute Solicitors

-We are regularly asked to represent clients in disputes between co-owners of a commercial property.
-Disagreements can arise over the co-owner’s rights, share, entitlements and when one co-owner wishes to sell but the other does not.
+We are regularly asked to represent clients in disputes between co-owners of a Commercial Property.
+Disagreements can arise over the co-owner’s rights, shares, entitlements, and when one co-owner wishes to sell but the other does not.

 When you buy a property with someone else it is very important to have a co-ownership agreement in place at the outset.
 This helps to protect each party’s interests and avoid disputes in the future.